 With the continued integration of vocational rehabilitation services, adult education and literacy, and comprehensive workforce and labor market data dissemination, the Texas Workforce Commission has one of the most synergistic workforce development systems in the country.
 Our success as an organization which serves many different populations is creating efficiencies and allows for leveraging of state and federal dollars to serve more Texans.
 Together with 28 Local Workforce Development Boards (Boards), our market driven system works successfully during the year to create partnerships that aligned education and training opportunities with the needs of employers in urban and rural areas of our state.

+FY2018 saw continued interest and expansion of Registered Apprenticeship.
+In September 2018 U.S. Labor Secretary Alexander Acosta provided the keynote address to the Second Annual TWC ApprenticeshipTX conference with over 300 attendees.
+FY18 saw Registered Apprenticeship training model expand to the healthcare industry with the signing of St. David’s Healthcare Registered Nurse – Residency program which is targeted to train over 300 new nurses over the next 12 months.
+Texas also saw the very first Drone Registered Apprenticeship program with the signing of RMS Aerospace – Drone and Operating System, the nation’s first integrated drone education program with the mission of creating professional commercial unmanned aerial systems operators.
+During the 2018 Apprenticeship Conference, Project Quest signed their Department of Labor standards to become the first cybersecurity software development apprenticeship program in Texas.

+Between November 2017 and May 2018, TWC and THECB completed 18 crosswalks from Registered Apprenticeship training programs to in-state Texas institutions of Higher Education to articulate credit from these training programs to Community and Technical colleges to continue building educational pathways for apprentices helping to fulfill the goals of the Tri-Agency and 60x30TX.
+Articulation workshops will continue as Registered Apprenticeships expand into new occupations.
+The completed articulation crosswalks can be found on our TWC website https://twc.texas.gov/businesses/apprenticeshiptexas.

-We are also excited to continue the work underway in coordination with the Governor’s Tri-Agency Partners, which includes TWC, the Texas Education Agency (TEA) and the Texas Higher Education Coordinating Board (THECB) to ensure that our Texas workforce and education strategies are aligned with industry needs and to equip Texans with the skills, education and training needed for the jobs of today and tomorrow.
+We are excited to continue the work underway in coordination with the Governor’s Tri-Agency Partners, which includes TWC, the Texas Education Agency (TEA) and the Texas Higher Education Coordinating Board (THECB).
+These partnerships ensure that our Texas workforce and education strategies are aligned with industry needs and equipping Texans with the skills, education and training needed for the jobs of today and tomorrow.
 In FY 2018, Tri-Agency partners continued to implement strategies for connecting classrooms with 21st century careers and ensure that students see the relevance of their studies in real-world applications and are inspired to meet world challenges as they grow careers in our great state.